 One of the more debilitating cognitive blind spots of progressives is their belief that pathological behavior is always the result of privation: If only people were rescued from poverty, or ignorance, or hopelessness, the progressive mind reasons, they would cease doing terrible things.
 But in the case of Islamic terrorism, which is a pathological behavior, such an analysis is off the mark.
 On the contrary, the psychic justifications for Islamic terrorism can be found in an intellectually accessible and, in its own way, profoundly moving philosophy that stands in direct opposition to the liberal democratic institutions and Enlightenment values of the West.

 The key figure, according to many scholars of recent Islamic history, is the Egyptian fundamentalist thinker Sayyid Qutb (1906-1966), whose writings form the basis for radical Islam’s struggle against Western ascendancy.
 Qutb’s signature contribution to Muslim thought was to update the concept of jahiliyya.
-For centuries, jahiliyya had signified the state of ignorance in the world prior to the advent of Islam; according to Qutb, however, jahiliyya should also be understood as the underlying spirit of decadence and corruption which exists in all times and all places–and which true Muslims are duty-bound to fight against.
+For centuries, jahiliyya had signified the state of ignorance in the world prior to the advent of Islam; according to Qutb, however, jahiliyya should also be understood as the underlying spirit of decadence and corruption which exists in all times and all places–and which true Muslims are duty-bound to combat.
 There can be no compromise with jahiliyya.
 “The mixing and co-existence of truth and falsehood is impossible,” Qutb wrote.
 “Command belongs to Allah or else to jahiliyya.”
 What was required, for Muslims, was to live under the strict Islamic code of laws called the sharia.
 It was the only way to ensure that they were living the way Allah intended.

 Despite the sharia’s rigidity, Qutb argued that it was the sole source of genuine liberation since the sharia came from God.
 Either human beings were ruled by God, or else they were ruled by other human beings; there was no distinction, on this level, between an absolute dictatorship or a representative democracy.
 Both amounted to the rule of men over men–which, according to Qutb, was always a form of oppression.
 (It’s worth noting that Qutb reserved many of his most virulent criticisms for secular-minded Muslims.)
 Only the rule of God provided people with freedom.
 Thus, Qutb rejected out of hand the entire Enlightenment project which sought to separate church from state.